ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 If any of the two conditions below holds, the Group Manager MUST inform the leaving node of its eviction as follows.
 If both conditions hold, the Group Manager MUST inform the leaving node by using only the method corresponding to one of either conditions.

-* If, upon joining the group (see {{ssec-join-req-sending}}), the leaving node specified a URI in the 'control_uri' parameter defined in {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}, the Group Manager sends a DELETE request targeting the URI specified in the 'control_uri' parameter (OPT7).
+* If, upon joining the group (see {{ssec-join-req-sending}}), the leaving node specified a URI in the 'control_uri' parameter defined in {{Section 4.3.1 of RFC9594}}, the Group Manager sends a DELETE request targeting the URI specified in the 'control_uri' parameter (OPT7).

-* If the leaving node has been observing the associated resource at ace-group/GROUPNAME/nodes/NODENAME, the Group Manager sends an unsolicited 4.04 (Not Found) error response to the leaving node, as specified in {{Section 4.3.2 of I-D.ietf-ace-key-groupcomm}}.
+* If the leaving node has been observing the associated resource at ace-group/GROUPNAME/nodes/NODENAME, the Group Manager sends an unsolicited 4.04 (Not Found) error response to the leaving node, as specified in {{Section 4.3.2 of RFC9594}}.

 Furthermore, the Group Manager might intend to evict all the current group members from the group at once.
-In such a case, if the Join Responses sent by the Group Manager to nodes joining the group (see {{ssec-join-resp}}) specify a URI in the 'control_group_uri' parameter defined in {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}, then the Group Manager MUST additionally send a DELETE request targeting the URI specified in the 'control_group_uri' parameter (OPT10).
+In such a case, if the Join Responses sent by the Group Manager to nodes joining the group (see {{ssec-join-resp}}) specify a URI in the 'control_group_uri' parameter defined in {{Section 4.3.1 of RFC9594}}, then the Group Manager MUST additionally send a DELETE request targeting the URI specified in the 'control_group_uri' parameter (OPT10).

 If the leaving node has not exclusively the role of monitor, the Group Manager performs the following actions.